Skip to main content

 Iterating over Rows and Cells

-for (let cell of row) {
+for (const cell of Object.values(row)) {

 if (Array.isArray(cell)) {

-td = '[' + cell.map((value) => (value == null ? 'null' : value)).join(', ') + ']';
+const td = '[' + cell.map((value) => (value == null ? 'null' : value)).join(', ') + ']';

-} else if (fields[k] === 'Date') {
+} else if (Object.keys(row)[cellIndex] === 'Date') {

 } else {

-td = cell.toString();
+const td = cell.toString();

 }